-- ✓ The green idling speed indicator lamp
+- Shift the transmission into neutral N. - ✓ The green idle indicator lamp

-lights up. - Turn the emergency OFF switch/electric starter button to the lower position 3.
+N lights up. - Turn the emergency OFF switch/electric starter button to the lower position 3.

 Do not press the emergency off switch/electric starter button into the lower position 3 until the combination instrument function check has been completed.
 When starting, DO NOT open the throttle.
-If you open the throttle during the starting procedure, fuel is not injected by the engine management system and the
+If you open the throttle during the starting procedure, fuel is not injected by the engine management system and the engine cannot start.

-Press the emergency OFF switch/electric starter button into the lower position $^{\scriptsize \textcircled{3}}$ for a maximum of 5 seconds.
+Press the emergency OFF switch/electric starter button into the lower position 3 for a maximum of 5 seconds.
 Wait for a least 5 seconds before trying again.
 This motorcycle is equipped with a safety starting system.
 You can only start the engine if the transmission is in neutral or if the clutch lever is pulled when a gear is engaged.
 If the side stand is folded out and you shift into gear, the engine stops.